12 Perfect Employment Cover Letter Examples + Templates

 Let’s consider a situation where you’re trying to apply for an opening as a Financial Analyst.
 Upon reading the job description, you’re able to observe that the following are the main requirements:

-• Analyze financial data and create models to aid strategic decision making
+• Analyze financial data and create models to aid strategic decision-making

 • Review existing internal control and processes to drive continuous efficiency and improvement

-• Advanced Microsoft Office Excel skills
+• Advanced Microsoft Office and Excel skills

-Now, let’s look at a feeble attempt to achieve all of the above:
+Now, let’s look at a feeble attempt to achieve all of the above.

-I am a specialist in social media marketing with a lot of experience in creating and implementing marketing strategies for XYZ Inc. I have taken advantage of social media platforms to access fresh growth opportunities.
+I am a specialist in social media marketing with a lot of experience in creating and implementing marketing strategies for XYZ, Inc. I have taken advantage of social media platforms to access fresh growth opportunities.

 For obvious reasons, the candidate in the second scenario would be preferred over the applicant in the first.